Distinct714/Goblin_Runner_Demo/README.md

 # Goblin_Runner
-This is not yet official game and you might encounter a bugs here
+This is not yet official game.
+The game is still in development and you might encounter an unexpected bugs here.